All fields are required

 |June 2018||Honolulu, HI||Queen’s Medical Center||4 infected, 4 hospitalizations, 1 death|

 If you think you or a loved one has been contaminated by Legionella bacteria, then time is of the essence.
-Contact The Lange Law Firm, PLLC to speak with a lawyer who has a reputation for success in handling Legionnaires’ cases.
+Contact The Lange Law Firm, PLLC to speak with a Legionnaires’ disease lawyer who has a reputation for success in handling these types of cases.
 Call (833) 330-3663 or fill out our online contact form.
 We offer free, no obligation legal consultations to discuss your potential case.